realm/SwiftLint/README.md

 fi
 ```

+The `SWIFTLINT_CMD` path is using the default xcode condiguration and has been tested on xcode 15/16, in case of another configuration like custom package path, change the values accordinaly.

 > [!TIP]
 > Uncheck `Based on dependency analysis` to run `swiftlint` on all incremental
 > builds, suppressing the unspecified outputs warning.